Evaluating Constraints Over Trace Polynomials

 What value to set for max_constraint_log_degree_bound(&self)?

-self.log_size + max(1, ceil(log2(max_degree - 1))), where max_degree is the maximum degree of all defined constraint polynomials.
+self.log_size + max(1, ceil(log2(max_degree - 1))), where max_degree is the maximum total degree of all defined constraint polynomials.
+For example, the max_degree of constraint is 2, while that of is 4.

 e.g.